-The Trinity River is a special place.
-The largest tributary to the Klamath River, the Trinity River is home to some of the biggest steelhead in the entire river system.
-Because of this reputation, the river can be busy with anglers but with over 100 miles of beautiful Steelhead water – finding solitude is entirely possible.
-The breathtaking scenery makes this river a very popular destination .
-Images of the big one that got away or your new personal best will linger on your mind making the experience unforgettable.
-Steelhead season on the Trinity runs from October-March with the peak of the season in December/January.
+The Trinity River is the largest tributary to the Klamath and home to some large steelhead.
+Given it’s close proximity to Redding, CA, the river can be busy with anglers but with more than 100 miles of fishable water – finding solitude is possible.
+The breathtaking scenery makes this river a popular destination and it also requires proficient casting skills.
+Steelhead season on the Trinity runs from October-March with the peak of the season in December/January/February.

 We offer full-day guided drift boat trips tailored for 1-2 people near Weaverville, CA. The day begins at 8 am and ends at 5 pm, complete with all necessary gear and lunch provided.
 Our friendly and experienced Trinity River fly fishing guides share a collective experience of more than 80 years.

 The weather can be cold so layering is recommended.
 Waders and a rain jackets are essential.
 Nymphing under indicators is the most productive way of fishing here though swinging a fly can be very effective in the early season when warmer water temperatures make the fish more aggressive.
 We teach and instruct the two-handed swing method to anyone wanting to learn.
 The Trinity flows for 165 miles through the Klamath Mountains.
 Designated a National Wild and Scenic River, along most of its course the Trinity flows swiftly through tight canyons and mountain meadows.

 - Rods, reels, lines and all terminal tackle, this includes flies, leaders, tippet, split shot, indicators and any other expendable amenities need for the day.

 - Lunch for 2 anglers, water / gatorade, snacks